lacanoid/datalink/ROADMAP.md

 - token decoding in dlvalue (now in dlpreviouscopy and dlnewcopy)
 - fix DLPREVIOUSCOPY wrt to old token vs has_token vs read_access
 - dlvalue better error handling
-- make this work for non-superusers
+- make all this work well for non-superusers as well
 - `datalink.stat()` execute permissions
 - remove requirements to have `root` (pg_datalinker DB user) be a superuser, have a special non supersuser role for this
 - handle extra json stuff  `dlvalue(address,datalink)`